metabrainz/picard-docs/variables/tags_basic.rst

 **originaldate**

-   Release Date (YYYY-MM-DD) of the earliest release in the Release Group intended to provide, for example, the release date of the vinyl version of what you have on CD. (*Included as standard from Picard 0.15, and using the Original Release Date plugin if you are still using a non-NGS version earlier than Picard 0.15*)
+   The original release date in the format YYYY-MM-DD.
+By default this is set to the earliest release in the Release Group.
+This can provide, for example, the release date of the vinyl version of what you have on CD. (*Included as standard from Picard 0.15, and using the Original Release Date plugin if you are still using a non-NGS version earlier than Picard 0.15*)

    .. note::